6 Steps to Safeguard Your Business Against Ransomware

 The most granular security measures are those concerned with data itself.
 Tools within Enterprise Mobility + Security, or Datto's File Sync, allow administrators to establish specific controls for the handling, sharing, and storage of company data.
 Azure Information Protection will classify data sensitivity, log and monitor changes, and adjust restrictions accordingly.
 Within Office 365 Information Protection, you can set Data Loss Prevention (DLP) policies to monitor information across your application stack.
 Once your employees have finished using a particular piece of data, you can establish life cycle settings, or implement remote wipe.

 You need to have a clear understanding of how your employees work with technology.
 How many applications do they use in an average working day?
 Does their workflow include shadow IT or unsanctioned tools?
 How often are they responding to work emails on personal devices?
 People are far more susceptible to social attacks and phishing scams that are received over mobile devices.
 Many mobile browsers limit what users can view - including email headers, source information, web browser validation, etc. This hinders the quick-glance verification that keeps users at their desktops safe.
-Users are also primed to respond quickly when they receive mobile notifications, are more likely to be multi-tasking, or act while distracted.
-It's imperative that any educational efforts prioritize mobile security.
+Keep your employees engaged with security through regular cybersecurity and phishing training.

 For more information about implementing any of these security strategies, reach out to our experts for a free IT consultation.